ashleychontos/pySYD/docs/quickstart.rst

 power spectrum in both log and linear spaces (think a very HEAVY smoothing filter), which the power spectrum is then divided by so that we are left with very little residual slope in the :term:`PS`.
 The 'Crude Background Fit' is shown below in the second panel by the lime green line.
-The background-corrected power spectrum (:term:`BCPS`) is then shown in the panel to the right.
+The background-corrected power spectrum (:term:`BCPS`) is shown in the panel to the right.

 .. image:: _static/quickstart/1435467_estimates.png
   :width: 680